 All You Can Eat Pizza

-If you have ever worked in a restaurant, you will know the perks of working in a food rich environment.
-For example working in a Pizza place, you can eat all the pizza you want, mix topics and make your own special one.
-The same applies for working at ITpreneurs (or in the training industry in general).
+If you have ever worked in a restaurant, you will know the perks of working in a food-rich environment.
+For example, working in a Pizza place, you can eat all the pizza you want, mix toppings and make your own special one.
+The same applies to work at ITpreneurs (or in the training industry in general).
 We can study, learn and get certified ourselves in any of the topics we offer in our library.
 But with so many trends coming by it’s impossible to adopt all of them.

 We use trends to keep up with the latest tools, techniques, methods and best practices.
 Where most of our courseware topics impact the IT teams (e.g our platforms team), we also challenge our courseware development team to implement some of the trends and best practices.
 And even our marketing team uses Kanban boards to organize their work and campaigns.
 In other words, we try to adopt the latest trends in our practices.